 11. Kansas Wesleyan University

 Kansas Wesleyan University offers a Bachelor’s of Arts degree program in Emergency Management.
-This is the only program of it’s kind in the state of Kansas.
-The course of study trains students to be frontline first responders in the midst of crisis’ that occur in the local, national, or global level.
-If you are interested in becoming an emergency manager specialist, this program will enable you to have all of the skills to plug into organizations like the red cross, hospitals, a variety of government agencies, as well as community response non profits.
+This is the only program of its kind in the state of Kansas.
+The course of study trains students to be frontline first responders in the midst of crises’ that occur at the local, national, or global level.
+If you are interested in becoming an emergency management specialist, this program will enable you to have all of the skills to plug into organizations like the red cross, hospitals, a variety of government agencies, as well as community response nonprofits.
 There are so many doors you can open with this degree, all of which lead to a career in public safety.
-This program is unique in that they have formed partnerships with organizations like the Kansas Division of Emergency Management that enables students to engage in hands-on learning experiences if they choose.
+This program is unique in that they have formed partnerships with organizations like the Kansas Division of Emergency Management that enable students to engage in hands-on learning experiences if they choose.

 Degree Type: BA in Emergency Management